Education

 Red Tide Reports and Information for South Walton & 30A Florida

 Red Tide can ruin a day at the beach in Walton County, Florida.
 Luckily, Red Tide is pretty rare in South Walton.
 The 30A beaches rarely get Red Tide, but when it come it is no fun.
-Sometimes it is very mild and people think it is an allergy attack.
+Red Tide can ruin a vacation if it is present in the Gulf of Mexico.
+Although sometimes it is mild and people think it is an allergy irritation or a mild cold.
 Sometimes it is severe and makes you feel like you have the flu.

 Pages